kal1gh0st/RUBY/Ruby-Scripts-master - Copia - Copia/README.md

 ## Gems Used
 * [Ruby Money](https://github.com/RubyMoney/money) - Ruby gem for accurate currency management
 * [Monetize](https://github.com/RubyMoney/monetize) - Ruby gem for money object creation
-* [Colorize](https://github.com/fazibear/colorize) - Ruby gem for text and background CLI colors

-## FAQ / Contact
-* If you run into any issues, please open an issue ASAP and we'll work to get it resolved and merged.
-* All Programs are fully functional, with live API keys baked in.
-* Terminal used is [Hyper.js](https://hyper.is/) -> Background Color: #292937
-* Using [Oh-My-Zsh](https://github.com/robbyrussell/oh-my-zsh), Robby Russell theme, [zsh-syntax-highlighting](https://github.com/zsh-users/zsh-syntax-highlighting), and [zsh_autosuggestions](https://github.com/zsh-users/zsh-autosuggestions)